⚙️What is Computation?

 What is a Turing Machine?

-This is the simplest computer science lesson in the world.
 A Turing machine is just a strip of paper, a pen, and a list of rules.
-Yet, this tiny setup can compute anything your laptop can compute—just much, much slower.
+Yet this tiny setup can compute anything your laptop can — just much, much slower.
+It is the theoretical foundation of all modern computing.

 Try These Examples

 Flips every bit: 0→1 and 1→0.
-Heads right until blank, then accepts.
+Head moves right until blank, then accepts.

 Why Does This Matter?

 This matters because it strips computing down to its bare idea: rule-following.
-Modern computers are far more practical than this toy model, but the central lesson is the same.
-Complex behavior can grow out of very small instructions.
+Modern computers are far more powerful than this toy model, but the central lesson is identical — complex behaviour grows out of very simple instructions applied repeatedly.